It’s a very clever brush, but you don’t necessarily need these features

 The brush is clearly presented and includes text and images to help sell the features and benefits of the toothbrush.

 Coming packaged in a larger box than you might imagine, this is in part because of the number of items included.

-Primarily all cardboard, it pleasing to see is that Oral-B has not opted for the polystyrene trays which are common on some of their cheaper models.
+Primarily all cardboard, it pleasing to see is that Oral-B have not opted for the polystyrene trays which are common on some of their cheaper models.
 In today’s world, there is no need for polystyrene.

 The Genius X, is, in my opinion, the best looking toothbrushes that Oral-B have produced to date.
-This is in part helped I believe, by the colour choices that add a premium and classy look.
+This is in part helped I believe, by the color choices that add a premium and classy look.

 The brush handle is rounded with no rough or squared edges.